An origin story in the Comstock Chronicles

 CHAPTER 3 – WIGHTS AND FRIENDS

 The black spires rising from the lava flow stretched toward the cold light of the stars like fingers desperately clinging to life.
-Azroth shivered as the night pressed down on the desert, and frost crystals glittered on the craggy surfaces of the black rock around him.
+Azroth shivered as the night pressed down on the desert, and frost crystals glittered on the craggy surfaces of the onyx rock around him.

 His torn sable tunic, bleeding face and hands attested to the sharp rocks surrounding him.
 The soles of Azroth’s fine boots split open as he took his next step, exposing his foot to the unforgiving ground.
-Azroth tripped on the ruined shoe and cried out as his knees struck the rocks.
+He tripped on the ruined shoe and cried out as his knees struck the rocks.

 “I can’t hurt anyone out here,” he told himself.
 “I’ll die if I don’t get warm.”